python/cpython/Doc/library/asyncio-task.rst

 Task
 ----

+.. function:: create_task(coro)

+   Schedule the execution of a :ref:`coroutine <coroutine>` object *coro* in a spawn task.

+   The task is executed in :func:`get_running_loop` context, :exc:`RuntimeError` is raised if there is no running loop in current thread.

+   .. versionadded:: 3.7

 .. class:: Task(coro, \*, loop=None)

-   Schedule the execution of a :ref:`coroutine <coroutine>`: wrap it in a future.
-A task is a subclass of :class:`Future`.
+   A unit for concurrent running of :ref:`coroutines <coroutine>`, subclass of :class:`Future`.

    A task is responsible for executing a coroutine object in an event loop.
 If the wrapped coroutine yields from a future, the task suspends the execution